Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Schedule Backup

-By default, this software will create one full backup and 6 incremental backup if you set a scheduled backup task.
-This may result in the backup disk full issue in the long run, thus it's suggested to enable Backup Scheme and delete backup file automatically.
+By default, this software will create one full backup and 6 incremental backups if you set a scheduled backup task.
+This may result in the backup disk full issue in the long run, thus it's suggested to enable the Backup Scheme and delete the backup file automatically.
 You have 3 options, By quantity, By time, By daily/weekly/monthly.
 You need to upgrade now (5% off for one computer) before using it.

 Enable Automatic Backup Cleanup